rafaelsf80/ideas-gke-mean/README.md

+Potential errors:
+1) No healthy upstream with egress gateway: destination port is not listening, destination miroservie is not properly installed.

 After GKE cluster is created  on a GCP project, the following will deploy the **Express container** on Google Container Registry, and then on the cluster: